PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-07-28-connection-spark.md

 And if you're also wondering how to network in a way that doesn’t feel like a second job or an awkward sales pitch… stay tuned.

-That post is coming, but not today.
+That post is coming.
+But not today.